Leigh Taylor-Young: 1980s

 The 1980s saw Taylor-Young return to both film and television, where her looks and voice often led to casting in roles of an aristocratic bent.
-In 1981 she appeared in the high technology Michael Crichton production Looker.
+In 1981, she appeared in the high technology Michael Crichton production Looker.
 In 1985, she was cast as Virginia Howell in Jagged Edge, and appeared in the romantic comedy Secret Admirer.

 In addition to her film work, she guest-starred on such television series as McCloud, Fantasy Island, The Love Boat, Hart to Hart, Hotel and Spenser: For Hire.
 She returned to her soap opera roots in 1983, appearing in the short-lived primetime series The Hamptons.
 From 1987–89, she played Kimberly Cryder, a recurring character on Dallas, her first role in a major prime time soap since Peyton Place.

 Despite being best known for her film and television work, she has stated a preference for live theater, where her career began.
 Favoring Samuel Beckett, she starred opposite Donald Davis in Beckett's one act play Catastrophe (included in a trilogy of one-act plays billed as The Beckett Plays) at the Edinburgh International Festival in 1984.
 She also toured Los Angeles, New York City and London with the show.

 1990s and 2000s

-After 1990 Taylor-Young's film credits have included minor roles in Honeymoon Academy (1990), Bliss (1997) and Slackers (2002), as well as direct-to-video films Addams Family Reunion (1998), Klepto (2003), Spiritual Warriors (2007) and The Wayshower (2011).
+After 1990, Taylor-Young's film credits have included minor roles in Honeymoon Academy (1990), Bliss (1997) and Slackers (2002), as well as direct-to-video films Addams Family Reunion (1998), Klepto (2003), Spiritual Warriors (2007) and The Wayshower (2011).

 Perhaps her best-known television work was on the CBS series Picket Fences, playing mercurial and cougar-ish mayor Rachel Harris from 1993–1995.
 She won an Emmy Award for the role in 1994, for Outstanding Supporting Actress in a Drama Series, and received a Golden Globe nomination the following year.
-From 2004–2007 she played Katherine Barrett Crane on the soap opera Passions.
+From 2004–2007, she played Katherine Barrett Crane on the soap opera Passions.

 Taylor-Young also appeared on TV series such as The Young Riders, Murder, She Wrote, Sunset Beach, Malibu Shores, 7th Heaven, Star Trek: Deep Space Nine and Life.
 She had recurring roles on Beverly Hills, 90210, The Pretender, and UPN's The Sentinel.
 She also appeared in a handful of television films, including Perry Mason: The Case of the Sinister Spirit (1987), Who Gets the Friends? and Stranger in My Home (1997).

 Personal life

 Taylor-Young married Ryan O'Neal, her Peyton Place co-star, in 1967.
 Their wedding was spontaneous: While in Hawaii for a promotion for Peyton Place, an ABC manager offered them the opportunity to marry at his home.
+They were divorced in 1974.
+She married Guy McElwaine in 1978, and they were divorced in 1984.

 She married John Morton in January 2013 at PRANA, headquarters of the Movement of Spiritual Inner Awareness in Los Angeles.
 She is an ordained minister in the Movement of Spiritual Inner Awareness, founded by the late John-Roger Hinkins and now led by her husband.